-In recent years, even prior to the COVID-19 pandemic, we have seen a sustained decline in CPS kindergarten enrollment.
+In recent years, even prior to the COVID-19 pandemic, we observe a sustained decline in CPS kindergarten enrollment.
 Enrollment in kindergarten and total pre-K enrollment is shown in Figure 9.

-In 2021-22, pre-K enrollment rebounded to above its trend decline, while kindergarten enrollment did not.
-Expanded full-day pre-K may be a mechanism to get more families to enroll in and stay in CPS.
+After a steep drop in 2020-21, total pre-K enrollment has since recovered to pre-pandemic levels.
+Kindergarten enrollment has decreased significantly over the observation period as well, possibly reflective of population changes.
+Full-day enrollment accounts for most of the recent increase in total pre-K enrollment.
+The combination of these trends has resulted in the highest ratio of pre-K enrollment to kindergarten enrollment since 2015-16.
 We will continue to track trends in relative enrollment in pre-K and kindergarten.